Rariolu/NEATc-/README.txt

+This repo is now deprecated, the project is ongoing at https://github.com/Rariolu/NEAT_C-

 NEATC++ is a library that creates neural networks using the "Neuro Evolution of Augmenting Topologies" paradigm.

 NEATC++_Interpreter is a library that bridges the gap between the NEATC++ library and the .NET framework.